borgbase/ansible-role-borgbackup/EXAMPLES.md

-# Ansible Role: BorgBackup Client
+# Additional Examples

-The following example installs and configures the Borgmatic client and also initializes the repo on the BackupServer.
+## Use service user and copy SSH key to target server

-## Fullautomated Playbook with service user -> this has sudo power
+Installs and configures the Borgmatic client and also initializes the repo on the remote backup server.

 ```
 - name: Configure backup
   hosts: test.lab
   pre_tasks:
-  - name: Get home of {{ borgbackup_user }}
+  - name: Get home of {{ borg_user }}
     ansible.builtin.user:
-      name: "{{ borgbackup_user }}"
+      name: "{{ borg_user }}"
       state: present
     register: user_info
     changed_when: false